 When Harvey first popped up on radar, our local meteorologists started warning us on Monday morning that this storm was going to sit over Texas.
 It was scheduled to hit our San Antonio area on Friday or Saturday.
 Since we’ve heard loads of storm warnings in the past that never came to fruition, I wasn’t overly concerned.
 Besides, we have our emergency supplies ready to go from wildfire season, so we really just needed some extra bottles of water.
 I left for L.A. on Wednesday morning, and by the next morning, I could see from the projected radar that my husband should stop on the way home from work to get those water bottles because we were expecting 15” of rain in our area.
 We wound up getting less than an inch of rain at our house.
 Did we stock up for nothing?
 Technically, yes.
 But if that storm had turned a few degrees in a different direction, we could’ve been Houston.
-It’s better to be ready for several weeks of hard living than to be totally unprepared.
+It’s better to be ready than to be totally unprepared.

 Think for yourself.

-If you’re not in a possible flood area but your travels might be affected by it, do your research to know what options you have in getting to where you need to go.
+If you’re not in possible flood area but your travels might be affected by it, do your research to know what options you have in getting to where you need to go.
 Even though my return plane on Sunday was going non-stop to San Antonio, my flight got cancelled, so I needed to figure out how to get home.
 Southwest did a great job of helping me get re-ticketed, but researching other flights and the latest weather report and road closures helped in deciding which return flights to switch to.

 Avoid 24/7 news.